 CLICK on any of the BLUE UNDERLINED links to see it's picture

 Hi, I am, or at least I was during the Vietnam War, Army Specialist E5 Tom Madracki.
-I was stationed on Okinawa in the East China Sea from 1967 to 1969.
+I was stationed on the island of Okinawa in the East China Sea from 1967 to 1969.
 When I arrived on Okinawa I was initially assigned to the Okinawa Base Command.
 After a few weeks, I was assigned to the 30th.
-Artillery Brigade, the Hawk Missile Batteries, as well as the Nike Hercules Batteries in the 30th.
+Artillery Brigade.
+The Hawk Missile Batteries, as well as the Nike Hercules Batteries in the 30th.
 Artillery Brigade provided general air defense for the area around Okinawa, but in particular, they provided air defense for Kadena Air Force Base.
 Okinawa is an island in the East China Sea, just off the coast of Southeast Asia and it was from there that the U.S. launched bombing missions over North Vietnam.
 Later Okinawa would revert back to Japan, but during the Vietnam War, it was a U.S. Protectorate and the key to Rolling Thunder, the bombing of North Vietnam and later in 1969, Nixon's Operation Menu, the bombing of Vietnamese and Vietcong bases in Cambodia.
-In all, the US flew 2,380 B-52 bomber sorties over North Vietnam, lost 922 aircraft, with 818 pilots killed and had dropped over 634,000 tons of bombs.
+In all, the U.S. flew 2,380 B-52 bomber sorties over North Vietnam, lost 922 aircraft, with 818 pilots killed and had dropped over 634,000 tons of bombs.

 Okinawa was a busy place in those days.
 Our Missile Brigade worked under the operational control of the U.S.Air Force at Kadena Air Force Base.
 Our SAM sites worked closely with the fighter jets from Kadena as part of a highly effective multi-service air defense team protecting the air base.